Skip to content

 Data held on our servers is inaccessible to anyone who has not entered into a contract with EasyAML that includes confidentiality obligations.
 Data is encrypted both in transit (when being sent to and from our servers) and at rest (when stored).
 Specifically, 256-bit SSL/TLS encryption is employed to protect data in transit, while 256-bit AES encryption safeguards data at rest.

-Furthermore, we maintain stringent policies and management oversight of security, and we conduct mandatory staff security awareness training.
+EasyAML maintains stringent policies and management oversight of security, and we conduct mandatory staff security awareness training.
 While we strive to protect the security of the Personal Information we hold, it is important to be aware that no method of transmitting data over the internet or storing data is completely secure.
+EasyAML has contractual protections, encryption, strict access controls, and due diligence checks to ensure all Australian and overseas recipients are subject to appropriate privacy and security protections.

 Limited circumstances we may send personal information to overseas recipients